nodejs/loaders/doc/design/proposal-chaining-iterative.md

   context: {
     conditions = string[],     // Export conditions of the relevant package.json },
-  defaultLoadManifest: function, // Node's default load hook ): {
+  defaultReadFile: function,   // Node's default load hook ): {
   signals?: {                  // Signals from this hook to the ESMLoader
     contextOverride?: object,  // A new `context` argument for the next hook